LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     `RAJA Azure DevOps <https://dev.azure.com/llnl/RAJA>`_ project to learn more about our testing there.

-  * **Gitlab** instance in the Livermore Computing (LC) Center runs builds and tests in LC resource and compiler environments important to many RAJA user applications.
-Execution of RAJA CI pipelines on the LC Gitlab instance has restrictions described below.
+  * **Gitlab** instances in the Livermore Computing (LC) Center runs builds and tests in LC resource and compiler environments important to many RAJA user applications.
+Execution of RAJA CI pipelines on LC Gitlab resources has restrictions described below.
 If you have access to LC resources, you can access additional information about `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_